 “I was talking to one of our clients the other day and it dawned on me how difficult choosing a garage door really is.
 There is definitely a tendency to match all the doors on the same elevation.
 But – and here is the million dollar question - is it necessary?
 What are the main elements that should be considered when making this tricky decision?”

-- Consider whether the front door needs to take precedence – should it stand out more than a garage door?
-If this is the case and the garage door could swallow the front door, then choosing a front door in a different color, a different finish, or in a design that shouts ‘look at me’ would be the better option.
+Consider whether the front door needs to take precedence.
+Should it stand out more than a garage door?
+If this is the case and the garage door could overpower or overshadow the front door.
+Then choosing a front door in a different colour, a different finish, or in a design that shouts ‘look at me’ would be the better option.

-- Matching the front and garage door can work really well if there are quite a few design elements going on in the building already ,there is a need to keep a balance, they are side by side on the elevation and therefore too close to be different, and both need to stand out from the rest of the building.
+Matching the front and garage doors can work really well if there are quite a few design elements going on in the building already.

-- Another way to help make this decision is by changing the design and not the finish.
+For example, you could consider changing the design but not the finish.
 So the front and garage door could both be in oak but have different designs – this could be because there is cladding and the garage door needs to blend in with it or it could be that there is a need for the garage and front door to blend in with the wall.

-So in answer to the question above, no it isn’t necessary to match your garage and front door!
-There is no right or wrong when it comes to choosing your garage door.
-Rebelling and being different could actually make or break the end result of your elevation.
+There is no right or wrong answer when it comes to matching your garage and front doors.
+As our examples show, rebelling and being different could actually make or break the end result of your elevation.